Linde plc (NYSE:LIN) Shares Acquired by NewEdge Advisors LLC

-NewEdge Advisors LLC lifted its stake in Linde plc (NYSE:LIN – Get Rating) by 7.8% during the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 16,821 shares of the basic materials company’s stock after buying an additional 1,218 shares during the quarter.
+NewEdge Advisors LLC increased its position in shares of Linde plc (NYSE:LIN – Get Rating) by 7.8% in the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 16,821 shares of the basic materials company’s stock after purchasing an additional 1,218 shares during the period.
 NewEdge Advisors LLC’s holdings in Linde were worth $4,836,000 as of its most recent SEC filing.

-A number of other hedge funds have also recently modified their holdings of LIN.
-Capital International Investors boosted its stake in shares of Linde by 18.5% in the first quarter.
-Capital International Investors now owns 9,286,111 shares of the basic materials company’s stock worth $2,966,719,000 after buying an additional 1,450,317 shares during the last quarter.
-BlackRock Inc. boosted its stake in shares of Linde by 5.6% in the first quarter.
-BlackRock Inc. now owns 25,679,214 shares of the basic materials company’s stock worth $8,202,713,000 after buying an additional 1,368,221 shares during the last quarter.
-Capital World Investors boosted its stake in shares of Linde by 17.0% in the first quarter.
-Capital World Investors now owns 8,961,112 shares of the basic materials company’s stock worth $2,864,965,000 after buying an additional 1,303,346 shares during the last quarter.
-Egerton Capital UK LLP boosted its stake in shares of Linde by 92.1% in the first quarter.
-Egerton Capital UK LLP now owns 2,443,717 shares of the basic materials company’s stock worth $780,597,000 after buying an additional 1,171,725 shares during the last quarter.
-Finally, FMR LLC boosted its position in Linde by 9.6% during the second quarter.
-FMR LLC now owns 12,135,152 shares of the basic materials company’s stock worth $3,487,217,000 after purchasing an additional 1,061,754 shares in the last quarter.
-Hedge funds and other institutional investors own 77.07% of the company’s stock.
+A number of other hedge funds have also recently added to or reduced their stakes in LIN.
+Ritter Daniher Financial Advisory LLC DE purchased a new stake in Linde in the 2nd quarter valued at approximately $26,000.
+Herold Advisors Inc. purchased a new stake in Linde in the 1st quarter valued at approximately $32,000.
+Hexagon Capital Partners LLC boosted its holdings in Linde by 94.6% in the 2nd quarter.
+Hexagon Capital Partners LLC now owns 109 shares of the basic materials company’s stock valued at $31,000 after purchasing an additional 53 shares in the last quarter.
+FinTrust Capital Advisors LLC boosted its holdings in Linde by 58.0% in the 2nd quarter.
+FinTrust Capital Advisors LLC now owns 109 shares of the basic materials company’s stock valued at $31,000 after purchasing an additional 40 shares in the last quarter.
+Finally, Rational Advisors LLC boosted its holdings in Linde by 64.0% in the 1st quarter.
+Rational Advisors LLC now owns 123 shares of the basic materials company’s stock valued at $39,000 after purchasing an additional 48 shares in the last quarter.
+Institutional investors and hedge funds own 77.07% of the company’s stock.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, December 16th.
-Shareholders of record on Friday, December 2nd will be issued a dividend of $1.17 per share.
-This represents a $4.68 annualized dividend and a dividend yield of 1.39%.
-The ex-dividend date is Thursday, December 1st.
-Linde’s payout ratio is 61.90%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, December 16th.
+Shareholders of record on Friday, December 2nd will be issued a $1.17 dividend.
+The ex-dividend date of this dividend is Thursday, December 1st.
+This represents a $4.68 annualized dividend and a yield of 1.39%.
+Linde’s dividend payout ratio (DPR) is presently 61.90%.

 Linde Profile